JamieLine/UnmaskedCXX/README.md

 `./TestAuthor`

 to build and run the `TestAuthor`.
 Currently this will only search for `SampleCXXProject/Calculations.h` by name, however in future this will be generalised.

+Then re-run `cmake .` and it will generate the second target for you.
+The new target is `RunTests`, which by default outputs its binaries to `UnmaskedCreatedTests/`.

 Then run
 `make RunTests`